 Is Predictive Maintenance Overhyped?

 Predictive Maintenance (PdM) is often marketed as a game-changer, promising reduced downtime and optimized maintenance schedules.
-However, the reality is more complex.
-While AI-driven PdM has potential, its success hinges on several factors:
+However, the reality is more nuanced.
+AI in Predictive Maintenance has significant potential, but its success depends on several critical factors:

 Instead of diving headfirst into AI-driven PdM, organizations should take a pragmatic approach, balancing data-driven insights with traditional maintenance strategies.